haydenbleasel/ultracite/README.md

   "eslint.experimental.useFlatConfig": true,
   "eslint.options": {
     "overrideConfigFile": "eslint.config.mjs"
+  },
+  "eslint.runtime": "node"
 }
-}
 ```

 <!-- prettier-ignore -->
 > [!NOTE]
-> If you are using the pre-release version of the ESLint extension, you may need to use `eslint.useFlatConfig` instead of `eslint.experimental.useFlatConfig`.
+> If you are using the pre-release version of the ESLint extension, you can use `eslint.useFlatConfig` instead of `eslint.experimental.useFlatConfig`.

 Lastly, ensure your `tsconfig.json` (if it exists) includes your new ESLint config and that `strictNullChecks` is enabled.